mit-pdos/dsrg/source/_posts/2013-06-20-vr-revisited.markdown

 - Recovering node send “Recovery” message to all
 - All reply with “RecoveryResponse”, view number and nonce (and log, etc if primary)
-- Replica waits for f+1 responses (and primary), applies log and begins normal processing
+- Replica waits for *f* + 1 responses (and primary), applies log and begins normal processing

 Note that in theoretical solution, logs may be prohibitively big, however optimizations exist to trim the log (e.g. snapshots).